kewisch/web-extensions/charter.md

 group to move ahead with.

-Any decisions reached at any meeting are tentative and should be recorded in a GitHub Issue for groups that use GitHub and otherwise on the group's public mail list.
+Any decisions reached at any meeting are tentative and should be recorded in a GitHub Issue.
 Any group participant may object to a decision reached at an online or in-person meeting within 7 days of publication of the decision provided that they include clear technical reasons for their objection.
 The Chairs will facilitate discussion to